aaronsaray/aaronsaray.com/_posts/2008-07-17-programming-without-e_notice.markdown

     http://localhost/test.php?admin=TRUE

-you'll find that you just accessed a variable that was set to something you didn't really expect.
+You'll find that you just accessed a variable that was set to something you didn't really expect.

 Anyways, that's the history of why this notice was generated.